PankajWorks/ambari-agent-simulator/README.md

 * Extra: Add more Ambari-agents to Ambari-server (already set up)

-    Either: do Step 5 again
+    Do Step 4 and 5 again
-    Or: just append hosts.txt to your /etc/hosts

 ## Expand Cluster With This Script
 Be careful if you wanna use this script to add more Ambari-agents AGAIN to your Ambari-server